alephium/docs/docs/ralph/danube-features.md

 }
 ```

-When the `callInternal` function from the `ExternalContract` is called, the returned tuple contains two addresses: First, the address of the `InternalContract` (returned by `callerAddress!()`) because it's the immediate caller of the `internalCall` function.
-Second, the address of the `ExternalContract` (returned by `externalCallerAddress!()`) because it's the first external caller outside of the current contract.
+When the `callInternal` function is called, the returned tuple contains two addresses: First, the address of the `InternalContract` (returned by `callerAddress!()`) because `InternalContract.call` is the immediate caller of the `internalCall` function.
+Second, the address of the `ExternalContract` (returned by `externalCallerAddress!()`) because `ExternalContract.callInternal` is the first external caller outside of the current contract.

 #### PreserveCaller Function Annotation

 The Danube upgrade introduces the `@preserveCaller` function annotation.
 When a function is annotated with `@preserveCaller`, the caller information is preserved for the next function call in the chain.

-More specifically, if a `@preserveCaller` annotated function calls another function, the `callerAddress!()` in the called function will return the caller address of the annotated function rather than its immediate caller.
+More specifically, if a `@preserveCaller` annotated function calls another function, the `callerAddress!()` in the called function will return the caller address of the annotated function rather than the annotated function itself.
 This feature is particularly valuable for implementing routing patterns in smart contracts, where maintaining the identity of the original caller is essential for proper access control and authorization.

 Here's an example of how `@preserveCaller` works: